HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - U+000C FORM FEED (FF)
 - U+0020 SPACE
   - Ignore the character.
-  - If the temporary buffer is the string "true", "false", or "null", then emit the characters in the temporary buffer as a character tokens (in the order they were added to the buffer).
-Otherwise, treat it as per the "anything else" entry below.
+  - If the temporary buffer is the string "true", "false", or "null"
+     - Emit the characters in the temporary buffer as a character tokens (in the order they were added to the buffer).
-  - Switch to the return state.
+     - If the JSON nesting stack is empty, switch to the JSONTEXT state.
+Otherwise, pop the bottommost character off the JSON nesting statck and switch to the state corresponding to the popped character.
+  - Otherwise, treat it as per the "anything else" entry below.
 - ASCII lower alpha
   - Append the current input character to the temporary buffer.
 - Anything else
-  - This is an unexpected-json-keyword parse error.
+  - This is an unexpected-json-keyword parse error; Stop parsing.

 ##### 3.2.5.23) JSONTEXT number state